-We have taken and will continue to take certain measures to remediate the material weaknesses described above.

-As of September 30, 2023, we have continued with the remediation steps that were initiated in the first quarter of 2023, including, but not limited to, hiring additional accounting personnel to build our finance organization.
-Specifically, we hired our vice president and controller and a director of technical accounting during the quarter ended March 31, 2023.

-We continued to refine the design and testing operating effectiveness of the controls related to the material weaknesses during the quarter ended September 30, 2023.
-We continue using services of a third-party firm to support management in testing the operating effectiveness of controls.
-While we believe these measures will remediate the material weaknesses identified and strengthen our internal control over financial reporting, the material weaknesses will not be considered remediated until the controls described above operate for a sufficient period of time and management has concluded, through testing, that these controls are effective.
+To remediate the material weaknesses, we continue hiring additional accounting personnel to build our finance organization and hired our vice president and controller and a director of technical accounting during the three months ended March 31, 2023.
+We continue using services of a third-party firm to assist in the design and implementation of controls.
+We are in the process of implementing a formal risk assessment process and procedures and designing sufficient controls over segregation of duties to remediate these weaknesses.
+We intend to continue to take further steps to remediate these material weaknesses through formalizing documentation of policies and procedures and further evolving the accounting processes.
+The material weaknesses will not be considered remediated until management completes the design and implementation of the measures described above and the controls operate for a sufficient period of time and management has concluded, through testing, that these controls are effective.